srcML/srcML/BUILD.md

 srcML is built using cmake, www.cmake.org, (version 2.8.12 or above) and currently supports builds for OS X, Fedora, Ubuntu, Linux Mint, and Windows Visual Studio.

-In source (builds within the source directory) are recommended, however and out of source builds (builds outside the source directory) are supported.
+Out of source builds (builds outside the source directory) are recommended, however in source builds (builds within the source directory) are supported.

 ---